brandonchin00/Final-Project-V2/roogle/README.md

 Developers: Brandon Chin

+WARNING: You will not see much commits in this repo becuase I had an issue with deployment last minute.
+So I couldn't fix it so, I created another repo and copy pasted my code.
+If you want to see all the commits please visit my Final Project repo (it is public).
+I messed up with the deployment process.

 1. Project Overview
    A online notebook where you can easily store quick notes and access it anywhere on the web.
 All you need is your email and password to access it.